RaspberryKitty1/VRC-OSC-Media-Companion/README.md

 ## 🛠️ Troubleshooting

-If playback info doesn’t appear in VRChat or shows incorrect uploader info:
+If playback info doesn’t appear or shows incorrect uploader info:

 * Ensure the video or stream is actively playing and the browser tab is focused/active.
 * Reload or refresh the YouTube/Twitch tab to reset content script data.